 Surgeons, physiotherapy, a chiropractor, naturopathy, MRI and other tests.
 My income and life were severely impacted because I had not taken care of myself.

 Getting up at 5:30 am to exercise (you don’t have to), making sure I drink plenty of water, get proper sleep and reducing foods that aren’t healthy have all helped me.

 The difference in my day between when I do this and when I don’t is astounding!

 Today, make a plan for a healthier lifestyle, check your benefits and discounts then implement them.

-If you don’t want to go to a gym you can walk as much as possible, run around your local area, do free classes in the park (check Meetup in your area for options), look for exercise parks which have free equipment you can use, join a team sport or do a class for exercise you enjoy.
+Do free classes in the park (check Meetup in your area for options), look for exercise parks that have free equipment you can use, join a team sport or do a class for the exercise you enjoy.

 Exercise doesn’t need to be expensive and it can be something you enjoy.